Healthy Onion, Tomato & Courgette Quiche

 About this recipe:

-I wanted to create a healthier, vegan twist on a classic quiche—one of my husband’s favourites!
-The challenge?
-Making a gluten-free, oil-free crust that’s easy to roll and holds up beautifully.
-After many (many!) attempts, I cracked the code!
-Flaxseeds and tapioca flour bind it together, while sunflower seeds add healthy fats and a delicious nuttiness.
-Don’t skip the blind bake—it keeps the crust crisp and sturdy, perfect for slicing (no soggy bottoms here).
+I wanted to create a healthier, vegan version of my husband’s favourite quiche—with a gluten-free, oil-free crust that’s easy to roll and holds its shape.
+After many trials, I finally nailed it!
+The secret?
+Flaxseeds and tapioca flour bind it together, while sunflower seeds add a delicious nuttiness and healthy fats.
+Don’t skip the blind bake—it keeps the crust crisp and sturdy, so you get perfect slices every time (no soggy bottoms!).

-For the ‘no-egg’ filling, I use silky tofu, chickpea flour for structure, and the same spice mix as my scrambled tofu—because it’s a winner every time!
-You can also make mini tarts instead of one large quiche, cutting the baking time to 20 mins.
+For the “no-egg” filling, I use silky tofu and chickpea flour for structure, plus my go-to scrambled tofu spice mix—because it’s a flavour winner!
+You can even make mini tarts instead of one large quiche (just bake for 20 minutes).

-It takes a little time to put together, but you can make it ahead—and I promise, every bit of effort is worth it!
+Yes, it takes a little time, but you can prep it ahead—and trust me, every minute is worth it!

 About these Ingredients: